 George Salter Academy in the West Midlands is to benefit from new surfaces installed by SIS Pitches.

 The Deputy Mayor of Sandwell, Cllr.
-Susan Eaves, officially opened the two state-of-the-art all-weather pitches at George Salter Academy, thanks to a grant from the Premier League & The FA Facilities Fund, which is delivered by the Football Foundation.
+Susan Eaves, officially opened the two state-of-the-art all-weather pitches at George Salter Academy.
+The new pitches are all thanks to a grant from the Premier League & The FA Facilities Fund, which is delivered by the Football Foundation.

 The new pitches, which will not only benefit the academy’s 1,330 pupils, but will also be used by partner clubs Tantany Lions FC and Greets Green Albion FC.
 Other community clubs will also have access to the new facility.